 On December 13, 2021, ComEd petitioned the Commission to reopen Docket No. 17-0332, seeking for its prior-approved workforce development plan to be "modified to address (i) DCEO's new role as the implementer of the Section 16-108.12 workforce development programs (and termination of ComEd's implementer role), (ii) ComEd's remittance of funding to DCEO for the applicable delivery year, and (iii) any administrative activities that ComEd will continue to perform in support of the workforce development programs now implemented by DCEO."
 That petition to reopen was unanimously granted by the Commission on December 16, 2021.
-Docket No. 17-0332 remains open at the time of this Draft 2022 Long-Term Plan's publishing, and thus these issues remain unresolved.
-However, at minimum, it appears that a) workforce development programs will continue to be funded from Section 16-108(k) RPS collections, b) DCEO will eventually assume some portion of ComEd's responsibility for implementation of workforce development programs, and c) the depth and timing of that transition is presently unclear.
+On March 3, 2022, the Illinois Commerce Commission approved the joint proposed order filed by ComEd and DCEO which stipulates that ComEd will continue funding the Craft Apprenticeship Program and the Multi-Cultural Jobs Program through the end of the defined Transition Period, and that DCEO will issue a new RFP for the Solar Training Pipeline Program.